Home » Training » Design Training Courses » Architectural Design 3-Day

 5. Functional Design

-- functional analysis in design – how to do it
+- Functional analysis in design – how to do it

-- functional analysis/architecture process
+- Functional analysis/architecture process

-- item flow and control flow
+- Item flow and control flow

-- un-allocatable and allocatable functions
+- Un-allocatable and allocatable functions

-- pitfalls in defining functions
+- Pitfalls in defining functions

-- common pitfalls in functional design
+- Common pitfalls in functional design

-- interactive exercise – a simple functional design
+- Interactive exercise – a simple functional design

 - Workshop 5 – physical and functional design, part A

-- Workshop 5 – physical and functional design, part B
+- Workshop 5 – physical and functional design, part B (optional)

-- coupling, cohesion, connectivity
+- Coupling, cohesion, connectivity

-- performance thread analysis
+- Performance thread analysis

-- allocation of functionality between hardware and software
+- Allocation of functionality between hardware and software

 - Fault Tree Analysis